-- the dose of radiation therapy
+- The dose of radiation therapy.

-- the area being treated
+- The area being treated.

-- whether or not chemotherapy is added to the radiation therapy.
+- Whether or not chemotherapy is added to the radiation therapy.

 Each person responds to radiation therapy differently.
 Some people may experience a few side effects while others may not experience any at all.
-The following are some common side effects of radiation therapy.